shilpagopi/ML/ML System Design/Solution Track.md

 Tips:
 * For optimizing latency, train smaller models using knowledge distillation
 * For optimizing latency and storage: pruning technique (prune featuremaps) not detrimental to model quality.
+* Use an approximate, fast classification model, say XGBoost or LightGBM, as a candidate generation model before actual huge transformer based models.

 Examples:
 * Visual Search System